-Beans are commonly uses as a quality protein source in recipes around the world.
+Beans are commonly used as a quality protein source in recipes around the world.

 There are so many beans to choose from that it can be challenging to know what is out there and decide which bean is right for you.

 That's why we've compiled this comprehensive overview of the different types of beans available.
-Explore pictures and learn about these delicious legumes from Adzuki to Mung beans in this A-to-Z bean guide
+In this A-to-Z bean guide, explore pictures and learn about these delicious legumes from Adzuki to Mung beans.

 ⬇️ Table of Contents